liquiidio/UnityPluginSuiteGitbook/custom/uitoolkit_example.md

 4. In the Start-method, instantiate/initialize the respective handler prefab added above and add an action when the user login is successful.

+**N.B.
+Ensure that there is an assign event handler/callback for the login to get the `User` object.
+Click [here](https://liquiidio.gitbook.io/unity-plugin-suite/v/universalauthenticatorlibrary/examples/example_b) for more information.**

 #### Canvas
 ```csharp